Patagonia Torrentshell 3L Jacket

 - Sustainability focus is a big plus, including recycled, bluesign-approved fabrics and Fair Trade Certification.

-- Extensive selection of colorways (11 options for both men and women at time of publishing).
+- Extensive selection of colorways (9 options for men and 13 for women at time of publishing).

 What We Don’t